Along for the Rye’d

 I had two grandmothers who were totally different from each other.
 Dora, my maternal grandmother, was a bit like the Queen of England: she drank tea out of a fancy pot, was perfectly attired for any occasion and died at 100 without a wrinkle on her face.
 I was the only kid in second grade who’d ever heard of Dorian Gray.
 She was a person stuck in a beautiful moment of time; she was not forward-looking.

 I think of Dora as I find myself silently cheering against Bitcoin.
 This is not just because I don’t have any Bitcoin or out of concern that it’s being used for nefarious purposes.
 It’s because I have no idea what it is.
 I find myself asking questions like: Is the word Bitcoin singular or plural?
 Have you ever held a/some Bitcoin in your hand?
 Where are the Bitcoin mines located?
 Do you think there might be one on my property?
 To be honest I feel the same way about Snapchat.
 Technologically speaking, I am not forward-looking.
+First, try to know about the crypto exchange and its full functioning.
+Then do a brief research on matters like the pros and cons, safety in investment and trading, and its difference from the normal exchange market.
 If you need information about Bitcoin, you can get them from Crypto scanner

 If Dora were a cartoon character, her catch phrase would have been, “I’ve never heard of such a thing.”
 I heard her deliver this line a hundred times in my life, and it was usually preceded by a little click of the mouth, not quite a “tsk”.
 Peanut allergies.
 VCRs.
 Bachelorette parties.
 Weight gain during pregnancy.
 She had never heard of such things.
 Her conviction left those of us around her wondering if such things existed at all.
 I am 100% sure she would have been a Bitcoin denier.